-All the readings of this Sunday make a close link between the Eucharist and life, between the bread that is Christ and the bread that nourishes the body.
+The readings of this Solemnity of the Most Body and Blood of our Lord make a close link between the Eucharist and life, between the bread that is Christ and the bread that nourishes the body.
 The first reading recalls the encounter between Abraham and Melchizedek, king of Salem and a priest of God Most High.
-In that time as Abraham came back from battle, Melchizedek met him and offered the bread and wine to God in thanksgiving for Abraham's victory over his enemies.
-After having blessed Abraham, the latter gave to Melchizedek one tenth of all he got in the battle.
+At that time as Abraham came back from battle, Melchizedek met him and offered the bread and wine to God in thanksgiving for Abraham's victory over his enemies.
+After having received a blessing, Abraham gave to Melchizedek one tenth of all he got in the battle.

-The first meaning of Melchizedek's name is "king of righteousness" and, because he was king of Salem, which means peace, his name also means "king of peace".
-There is no record of Melchizedek's father or mother or of any of his ancestors; no record of his birth or of his death.
+Melchizedek's name means "king of righteousness".
+Because he was king of Salem, which means peace, his name means also "king of peace".
+There is no record of his parents or his ancestors; no record of his birth or of his death.
 He is like the Son of God; he remains a priest forever (Hebrews 7, 1-3).
 Because of his mysterious origin and the particularity of his priesthood, Melchizedek is seen as the prefiguration of Christ, and of the priests of the new Covenant who offer bread and wine on the altar in obedience to the recommendation of Christ.

-As St Paul said in the second reading, the Eucharist is the commemoration of the last supper Jesus had with his disciples.
-It is a perpetuation in time of the sacrifice of the cross through which Jesus gave up his life for our salvation.
-In fact, "on the night he was handed over, Jesus took bread, and, after he had given thanks, broke it and said, "This is my body that is for you.
+St Paul says that the Eucharist is the commemoration of the last supper our Lord had with his disciples.
+It is a perpetuation in time of the sacrifice of the cross through which our Lord gave up his life for our salvation.
+"On the night he was handed over, Jesus took bread, and, after he had given thanks, broke it and said, "This is my body that is for you.
 Do this in remembrance of me".
 In the same way, he took the cup, saying, "This cup is the new covenant in my blood.
-Do this, as often as you drink it, in remembrance of me".
+Do this, as often as you drink it, in remembrance of me", St Paul says.

-After giving the bread and the cup of wine to his disciples, Jesus did not say, "this is my bread and my wine", but rather "This is my body"..."This is my blood".
-In this perspective, the Eucharistic bread and wine we receive at the altar are the unbloody sacrifice of the self-immolation Jesus performed, once and for all, on the cross.
+After giving the bread and the cup of wine to his disciples, our Lord did not say, "This is my bread and my wine", but rather "This is my body"..."This is my blood".
+Thus, the Eucharistic bread and wine we receive at the altar are the un-bloody sacrifice of the self-immolation our Lord performed, once and for all, on the cross.
 His body and blood, present on the altar under the signs of bread and wine, signify the total immolation of his life for the salvation of the world.
 That is why as St Paul said, "As often as we eat this bread and drink the cup, we proclaim the death of the Lord until he comes" again.